 - Training and other written materials in an alternative formats (e.g., Braille, audio tape, computer disk)

 - Physical changes, such as installing a ramp or modifying a workspace

 The Department’s Selective Placement Program Coordinators can assist in helping to recruit, hire and accommodate veterans with disabilities.

 The Department of Homeland Security is an Equal Opportunity Employer.

-The VEPO can assist with veterans employment inquiries regarding:
+The DHS Veterans Employment Program Manager can assist veterans with employment inquiries regarding: